Make the C64 Great Again with Seawolves & Parallaxian!

 Perhaps worse, however, I rushed to provide a code snippet from the Parallaxian demo showing the FLD method I was using in the tech demo, given that You-Know-Who had taken aim at it in one of his numerous diatribes against the game as part of his neverending quest to discredit the project.

 In my haste I didn't properly read what I was saying about my own code and, consequently, didn't properly count the cycles for a fully expanded FLD deployment, presenting him with a gift-wrapped opportunity to savage what I had written.
-This was an opportunity he gladly seized, from what I have been told.
+This was an opportunity he gladly seized, from what I have been told, and no wonder, given that I provoked him by impulsively pointing out daft things he had said online in the C64 scene (which I should not have done).

-So yes, I was sloppy and he called me out on it.
+So yes, I was sloppy in my previous article and he called me out on it.
 LESSON: Don't be in a rush to prove a point, especially involving someone so passionately disdainful of you.

 Back to Parallaxian